 Life in Cambridge

 Students will be housed in single rooms, furnished with at least a bed, wardrobe, chest of drawers, desk with chair and reading lamp, and an easy chair or sofa.
-Pillows, duvets and mattress protectors are supplied but not bed linen or towels.
+Linens and towels are provided.
 Basic cooking facilities are available nearby (containing a sink, a fridge, a combination microwave, a kettle and a toaster).

 At the end of the program, GLOBES students will attend the Junior Researcher Programme Conference.
 This three day conference is a capstone event for each cohort or researchers, held annually at Corpus Christi College.
 This event is an opportunity for research teams to present the progress of their work.
 The conference also includes interactive sessions, a full day of presentations, and a formal dinner.